WHAT KINDS OF JOBS ARE THERE ON A FILM SET?

 The Winnipeg Film Group offers their members equipment, rentals, small grants for first time filmmakers, workshops and opportunities to network with other filmmakers (potential mentors and crew).

-Video Pool provides their members with access to professional video and media equipment, small grants to help them make their first video and training opportunities.
+Video Pool Media Arts Centre provides their members with access to professional video and media equipment, small grants to help them make their first video and training opportunities.

-National Screen Institute – Canada (NSI) provides training, development and production support through courses like NSI Totally Television, NSI Drama Prize, NSI New Voices, NSI Features First, NSI Aboriginal Documentary, Script to Screen and NSI Lifestyle & Reality Series Producer.
+National Screen Institute – Canada (NSI) provides training, development and production support through courses like NSI Totally Television, NSI Drama Prize, NSI New Voices, NSI Features First, NSI IndigiDocs, Script to Screen and NSI Lifestyle & Reality Series Producer.

 Manitoba Film & Music offers a series of programs aimed at the development, production and marketing of projects shot in Manitoba

 The Manitoba Arts Council offers funding for dramatic, experimental, animated, films and videos made by Manitobans.

 Please note that in Manitoba, most long-form film and television productions are under union contract and as such first employ their members.
 To find out more, please visit the relevant union websites: